lushuyu/Chi-Wiki/README.md

 # Chi-Wiki

- A programmer that isn't good at Chinese is not a good middle school student.
+A programmer who is not good at Chinese is not a advanced middle school student.

 ## 介绍